-In this test a set of provocative yet ambiguous pictures are shown to the you, as you are required to interpret a story from the picture hence the test is some times also called as picture interpretation technique.
+In this test, a set of provocative yet ambiguous pictures are shown to you, as you are required to interpret a story from the picture hence the test is sometimes also called as picture interpretation technique.

 You are required to write your story on the following points.

 - What has led up to the situation?

 - What the characters are feeling and thinking.

 - What is the final outcome of the story?